How to Talk With Kids About Active Shooter Incidents [With Resources for Parents and Teachers]

 For more than 20 years, SafePlans has pioneered national active shooter defense training programs that reinforce the Run-Hide-Fight active-shooter survival options – but these programs were designed for businesses, not schools.

 Young children should never be taught the fight response.
 Studies have shown that young people (and even most adults) lack the ability to discern what is truly a last resort.
-Additionally, kids do not possess the physical ability to counter or fight an attacker.
+Additionally, kids do not possess the physical ability to fight an attacker.

 An Active Shooter is not a Tornado Drill